casid/jte/docs/maven-plugin.md

 !!! tip "Versions alignment"

     Make sure the jte maven plugin version matches the jte dependency version.
-You can create a `${jte.version}` to sync the versions easily.
+You can create a `${jte.version}` property to sync the versions easily.

 The plugin provides two goals: